Updated July 2024

 A toxic work environment is one of the leading causes of poor morale at the workplace.
 It’s important to take care of your employees and ensure they’re not exposed to negative vibes or bad energy in their working space since this can cause them a lot of harm.

 Workplace bullying, harassment, intimidation, gossiping, and other types of toxicity should be avoided.
-Managers need to take quick, strict action whenever they notice and hear of any of these occur at the workplace.
+Managers need to take quick, strict action whenever they notice and hear of any of these occurring at the workplace.

 Lack of resources